ritwikpal20/Basic-Blog-Media-App/README.md

     {userId: _ , postId: _ }

 -   POST : _/api/posts/comments/_ - post a comment under a particular post with a given user .
 The body of the post , userId and postId are to be passed in the body of the req

+-   POST : _/api/posts/delete/_ - deletes a post with a postId passed in query of request

+-   GET : _/api/posts/post/_ - sends a post with a postId passed in query of request

+-   POST : _/api/posts/post/_ - updates a post with a postid , title and body passed in body of request